Ajithv14/ajith13n30.github.io/picoCTF/chrono/README.md

 >
 >`ssh -p port_number username@server`

 > cron is scheduled job running in a server like alarm timer.
 We set a time and it rings at that specific time.
-Simillarly if i set a cron to happen at specific time everyday I can do that in crontab
+Similarly if i set a cron to happen at specific time everyday I can do that in crontab

 hint:
 ```bash